SwuduSusuwu/SusuLib/posts/TranscodeMuxHowto.md

 ```sh
 nice ffmpeg -i "/storage/emulated/0/Download/sounds.mp4 -ss 4 -t 2:00 -map 0:a:0 -c copy "/storage/emulated/0/Sounds/demux.m4a"
 ```

+### Null "video" section muxed to sounds
+To mux minimal (all black) "video" section (for programs which require "videos") with an `.m4a`, into `music.mp4`:
+`nice ffmpeg -i "/storage/emulated/0/Sounds/demux.m4a" -f lavfi -i color=c=black:s=1920x1080 -c:v libx264 -c:a copy -shortest "/storage/emulated/0/Visuals/music.mp4`

 ### Concat multiple `.m4a`s
 To [concat](https://trac.ffmpeg.org/wiki/Concatenate) the `.m4a` stream (from `visuals.mp4`) with `demux.m4a` (assumes similar codecs used), into `concat.m4a`: